searchlight/icinga-operator/docs/install.md

 ^C⏎
 ```

 Now, open http://127.0.0.1:60006 URL on your broswer.
 To login, use username `admin` and password `changeit`.
-If you want to change the password, check the next section.
+If you want to change the password, read the next section.

 ## Configuring Icinga